mark-heffernan/walk-the-camino/src/layouts/template/post-template.md

 <!---
 Uses the post.njk layout.
 Peruse settings in post.json.
 Copy this .md into the posts folder to create a new blog post.
-Delete all comments before posting.
+Delete all comments before posting. wWrap tags <Excerpt Start> and <Excerpt End> around the excerpt of text you want to display in the posts list.
 --->

 <!--- Example image placeholder